tekktrik/build-mpy/README.rst

           uses: adafruit/build-mpy@v2
           with:
             github-token: ${{ secrets.GITHUB_TOKEN }}
+            circuitpy-version: "9.2.8"

-You also have granular control of which directories to compile and zip and the ability to specify which files should or should not be compiled and/or zipped as well as the ability to specify a different mpy-cross For example, if you wanted to compile and zip files in a folder named ``microcontroller`` and you wanted to use a manifest file named ``mpy_manifest.txt`` to specify certain files NOT to compile, using mpy-cross version ``7.3.1``, you could modify the script above to be:
+You also have granular control of which directories to compile and zip and the ability to specify which files should or should not be compiled and/or zipped as well as the ability to specify a different CircuitPython version.
+For example, if you wanted to compile and zip files in a folder named ``microcontroller`` and you wanted to use a manifest file named ``mpy_manifest.txt`` to specify certain files NOT to compile, using CircuitPython version ``9.2.8``, you could modify the script above to be:

 .. code-block:: yaml